Goodwood, Springbank and Daws Road Intersection Upgrade

-- Dedicated bicycle lanes on the approaches of the intersection and through the intersection
+- Dedicated bicycle lanes on the approaches and through the intersection.

 - New kerb and gutter where road realignment and widening is occurring.

 Please note, this is an artist's impression for illustrative purposes only and not a final design.
 Please click here to download this current plan.